The Cost of Secure Restaking vs. Proof-of-Stake: Results

 If the sufficient condition on validator stakes~\eqref{sufficient_eigenlayer} is satisfied, there is a division of stakes such that all services are secure in their corresponding PoS protocols.
 More formally, we obtain the following result:

 \begin{proposition} When the stake vector $\sigma$ satisfies~\eqref{sufficient_eigenlayer}, then $\sigma\in \mathcal{W}(G)$. \end{proposition}

-\begin{proof} Consider the following division of stakes: the validator $v$ allocates at least stake to a service $s$ it secures in $G$.
+\begin{proof} Consider the following division of stakes: the validator $v$ allocates at least stake to a service $s$ it secures in $G$, in the PoS protocol.
 Such allocation is possible because of~\eqref{sufficient_eigenlayer}.
 Each service $s$ is assigned a total stake amount of at least $\frac{\pi_s}{\alpha_s}$, since by bringing the outer summation operator into the nominator.
 With $\frac{\pi_s}{\alpha_s}$ total stake amount in PoS protocol for service $s$, there is no profitable attack, since for the successful attack the attackers should control at least $\frac{\pi_s}{\alpha_s}\alpha_s = \pi_s$ stake, hence, it cannot be profitable. \end{proof}

-Note that the value $\frac{\pi_s}{\alpha_s}$ is the minimum required total stake in a PoS protocol for a service $s$ with value $\pi_s$ and security parameter $\alpha_s$ that guarantees that there is no profitable attack.
+Note that the value $\frac{\pi_s}{\alpha_s}$ is the minimum required total stake in a PoS protocol for a service $s$ with value $\pi_s$ and security parameter $\alpha_s$ that guarantees that there is no profitable attack, independent of how this total stake is divided between validators.
 For any smaller amount $t<\frac{\pi_s}{\alpha_s}$, there exists a distribution of the total stake $t$ among any number of validators such that there is a profitable attack.

+On the other hand, if we consider suitable division of stakes between validators, we obtain a much weaker requirement to make secure PoS protocols.
+Namely, we obtain that there is a minimum total stake requirement to ensure that there is a division in secure PoS protocols.

+However, such a distribution does not take into account that validators already have stakes, which cannot be taken away from them.